GrfxGuru/gatsby-starter-netlify-cms/src/pages/podcasts/tlc-midweek-minute-embrace-reviews.md

 tags: ["Podcast", "The Life Creative"]
 title: "The Life Creative, Mid Week Minute: Embrace Negative Reviews"
 date: 2019-01-22T09:01:00
-blurb: ake those less than favorable reviews and comments and make them useful with one simple question and perspective.
+blurb: Take those less than favorable reviews and comments and make them useful with one simple question and perspective.
 Listen on!
 ---

 In this episode of "The Life Creative", I talk about those negative reviews that none of us like to receive.
 But I'm going to put a positive twist on them to help you realize that they can be beneficial for your work.